 What’s truly revolutionary now is how data is acquired.
 Data may be gathered from both mobile and fixed devices.
-It could be location or activity-based, sourced from smart appliances like TVs, fitness trackers, home systems and many other IoT devices.
+It could be location or activity-based, sourced from smart appliances like TVs, fitness trackers, and other IoT devices.

-This data, combined with previous marketing messages, demographics, life events, purchase history and lots more can produce rich actionable insights.
-Investing in the right technology to optimally organize this volume of amount of data will generate opportunities to create more personalized messages.
+This data, combined with previous marketing messages, demographics, life events, and purchase history can produce rich actionable insights.
+Investing in the right technology to organize this amount of data will generate opportunities to create more personalized messages.

 And finally, advancements in ABM technology can supply you with some turbocharge.

 More Predictive and Insightful: As data and predictive analytics science becomes more advanced, customer insights are growing more detailed and accurate.
 Predictive technology will help identify common client attributes and group these accounts on matching criteria.

 This information can help identify potential clients for your target account list.
 Technology will provide more relevant data, allowing marketers to focus on engaging and servicing their accounts.
 This will keep them from spending time on filtering data to gather insights.

 More sophisticated tool integration: Popular marketing tools will move towards cross-platform integration bringing together common denominators like account management, orchestration, etc. Integrated tools will help marketers get a holistic view of their target accounts across a broad array of touchpoints, leading to in-depth customer insights.

 AI and ABM: Modern Artificial Intelligence technology can structure cumbersome data and deliver relevant information.
 These can be patterns about your customers like their preferences, current engagements, and much more.